 Step 4: Pay the Registration Fee

 A fee is typically associated with registering a DBA name.
-In New Jersey, there are two methods, by mail and in person., which costs around $50.
-There is five years in filing for the initial DBA.
+In New Jersey, there are two methods, by mail and in person.
+The cost of filing a DBA is $50.
+However, renewing your DBA every five years would be best.
 Sometimes, there may be separate fees for New Jersey DBA registrations.
 Be prepared to pay these fees when submitting your registration form.

 New Jersey requires you to publish a notice of your new DBA name in a local newspaper.
 This step will inform the public of your intention to operate under a fictitious name.